kevin-flaherty/disk_model3/docs/index.rst

    git clone https://github.com/kevin-flaherty/disk_model3.git
    cd disk_model3

-To guide you through **para-disk** we've created a :doc:`tutorial` with step-by-step instructions for running the code.
-Check out :doc:`model` to see a description of the parametric model that underlies the code, and :doc:`under-the-hood` for a description of some of the mechanisms used in the code. :doc:`troubleshooting` provides a guide to common troubleshooting issues with this code.
+To guide you through **para-disk** we've created a :doc:`Guide` with step-by-step instructions for running the code.
+Check out :doc:`model.ipynb` to see a description of the parametric model that underlies the code, and :doc:`under-the-hood` for a description of some of the mechanisms used in the code. :doc:`troubleshooting` provides a guide to common troubleshooting issues with this code.